Posted on: 25th January 2024

 Reviewing the agenda ahead of time will ensure attendees can prepare any information that may be required and write down any questions in advance, avoiding the panic of searching through files and emails when the meeting begins!

 As a meeting host, you will be responsible for getting any equipment you need ready.
-If you can, book your meeting room up to 30 minutes before everyone arrives, so you can set everything up and check that all the technology is working properly.
+If you can, book your meeting room up to 30 minutes before everyone arrives so you can set everything up and check that any technology is working properly.
 If you’re presenting, for example, you should always do a quick run-through on any equipment you’ll be using to ensure your images load and your text can be seen clearly.

 If you’re a freelancer or small business without a large office to hold meetings in, you could choose to meet in a coffee shop or coworking space.
 Many serviced office spaces offer access to meeting rooms and lounges which can be booked in advance.
 With more businesses working remotely, there has also been a sharp increase in virtual meetings.